Disc jockey: History

 This movement was epitomized by the Love Parade, an event started by DJ Dr. Motte in 1989 as a small demonstration for "Peace, Joy, and Pancakes" (Friede, Freude, Eierkuchen) with 150 people.
 It grew into a massive festival, drawing an estimated 1.5 million attendees at its peak in 1999.
 Figures like Westbam also helped define this "Raving Society" with large-scale events like Mayday.

 Germany also played a central role in the technology of modern DJing.
 The MP3 audio compression format was developed primarily at the Fraunhofer-Institut.
 Furthermore, Berlin-based companies became global standards in the digital DJing era: Native Instruments with its Traktor software, and Ableton with its Live software, which blurred the lines between DJing and live production.
 In the 21st century, clubs like Berghain became world-famous for fostering an anti-star ethos, where resident DJs (such as Ben Klock and Marcel Dettmann) play long, hypnotic sets, solidifying Berlin's status as a global capital for techno.

+In 1991, the British magazine DJ Magazine began publishing annual rankings of DJs, which later evolved into the well-known DJ Mag Top 100 DJs poll.
+Initially selected by the magazine's journalists, the list expanded in 1993 into a Top 100 ranking created to celebrate the magazine's 100th issue.
+In 1997, the poll transitioned to a public vote, allowing readers worldwide to participate in selecting the world's most popular DJs.

 In 2001, Pioneer DJ began producing the CDJ-1000 CD player, making the use of digital music recordings with traditional DJ techniques practical for the first time.
 As the 2000s progressed, laptop computers became more powerful and affordable.
 DJ software, specialized DJ sound cards, and DJ controllers were developed for DJs to use laptops as a source of music rather than turntables or CDJs.
 In the 2010s, like laptops before them, tablet computers and smartphones became more powerful & affordable.
 DJ software was written to run on these more portable devices instead of laptops, although laptops remain the more common type of computer for DJing.

-Vintage DJ station.
-A DJ mixer is placed between the two turntables.
+Analog and digital 2010s DJ station.
+A Rane Sixty-Two DJ mixer is placed between two Technics SL-1200 turntables with a laptop.

 Pioneer DDJ-RX controller with the mixing software rekordbox running on a computer.
 The physical setup (two "discs" as primary tools, mixing controls mainly in the middle) of this digital DJ workplace strongly resembles the style of the old analog DJ set above, as the latter was standard and "best practice".